marc-cubells/loveit-hugo-theme-forked/content/posts/leave_request_chatbot/index.md

 ## Limitations and potential improvements

-As mentioned before, one of the big limitations we found is the erratic behaviour of OpenAI's LLM Model GPT3.5 at translating plain English into SQL Queries.
-That forced us to switch to **GPT-4** for this particular use case, which is more accurate but also more expensive.
-Hopefully, as the technology matures, the price of complex LLMs will decrease, making them more accessible.
+As previously mentioned, a big limitation we encountered was the erratic behavior of OpenAI's LLM Model GPT-3.5 in translating plain English into SQL queries.
+This inconsistency forced us to switch to **GPT-4** for this particular use case.

+While **GPT-4** proves more accurate overall, it is not without its own limitations, especially when interpreting complex expressions of time, such as *Tuesday in two weeks* or *the first week of September*.
+In these instances, the chatbot struggled to understand the intended time periods, leading to incorrect results.

 In regards to potential improvements and next steps, two main areas come to mind: